A Note from the Founder

-Searching through history is a massive undertaking.
-The process is slow and time-consuming - digging through records, reading countless books, scanning collections, visiting museums, and searching the media.
+Digging through history is a massive undertaking.
+The process is slow and time-consuming - searching records, reading countless books, scanning collections, visiting historical sites, and reviewing existing research.

 As increasingly visual learners and very selective readers, we want direct access to useful information.

-MOUTH will make Texas Black history widespread and more accessible.
-Tracing Texas history through hundreds of resources for others to discover.
+MOUTH makes Black Texas history engaging and more accessible by tracing Texas' history through hundreds of resources for others to discover.

 Thank you for taking the time to visit our site.

 I hope you will share my excitement and join the journey to share more Black Texas history.

 "[E]very man has two educations: 'that which is given to him, and the other that which he gives himself.' "